Jas000n/Jas000n/README.md

 - 👋 Hi, I’m @Jas000n
-- 👀 I’m interested in machine learning & Linux
+- 👀 I’m interested in machine learning & Linux Operating System
 - 🌱 Want to change the world by coding!
 - 📫 How to reach me ysyysy2001@126.com
 - 🐱 Personal Website: http://121.4.60.139:4396/